QG from SymQRG: AdS$_3$/CFT$_2$ Correspondence as Topological Symmetry-Preserving Quantum RG Flow: SymQRG for exact tensor network state sum representation of 2D CFTs

-As discussed above, this property enables us to perform the SymQRG, and moves us into the SymTFT bulk.
+As discussed above, this property enables us to perform the SymQRG, gluing additional layers of the SymTFT path integral onto the boundary state.
 This shows the connection between crossing/re-triangulation invariance and the Wheeler-DeWitt equation, which is responsible for the emergence of a 3D bulk.

-In the upcoming section, we will explore the application of this formalism when the bulk SymTFT contains 3D gravity.
-Translated into gravitational language, the no-flux condition is the statement that torsion vanishes and the curvature is constant.
-In the study of spin foam models, particularly those for spacetimes with positive cosmological constants, it has been shown that semi-classically, the Hamiltonian constraint corresponds to flat holonomy.
-In the quantum domain, this constraint is capturing re-triangulation invariance, enforced by the Pentagon identity \cite{Bonzom:2009zd, *Bonzom:2011hm}.
-Understanding how to achieve parallel results directly for spacetimes with negative cosmological constants, and understand 3D gravity directly in terms of $U_q(SL(2,\mathbb{R}))$ Levin-Wen model (especially issues regarding convergence) are interesting future directions.
+In the next section, we apply this formalism when the bulk SymTFT contains 3D gravity.
+In gravitational language, the no-flux condition states that torsion vanishes and curvature is constant; this parallels the flat-holonomy Hamiltonian constraint in spin foam models \cite{Bonzom:2009zd, *Bonzom:2011hm}, enforced by the Pentagon identity.